 - Add the chicken broth and water.
 Add the garlic salt, seasoned salt, and pepper.
 Stir well.

 - Place the lid on the Instant Pot and turn until it beeps and locks.
 Make sure the PRESSURE VALVE is set to 'SEALING', and press the MANUAL button.
-Set the time to seven minutes.
+Set the time to 7 minutes.

-- When the Instant Pot is done cooking, it will beep and turn to OFF.
+- When the Instant Pot is done cooking, it will beep and switch to OFF.
 When it goes to OFF, do a quick release by turning the PRESSURE VALVE from sealing to VENTING.
 Make sure you use a pot holder to turn the valve.
 When all the pressure has been released, the float valve will drop down.
 Remove the lid and stir the soup.

 - When the Instant Pot is finished cooking, beeps and goes to OFF, turn the pressure valve to VENTING, and quick release the pressure.
-Let the soup sit for five minutes, then remove the lid to the Instant Pot, and stir the soup.
+Let the soup sit for 5 minutes, then remove the lid to the Instant Pot, and stir the soup.

 - If the soup is a little thick, add a bit of water.
 Dish the soup into bowls, and serve with your favorite crackers or chips.
 Enjoy!